 This is where life starts and ends in Amsterdam.
 The Dam is the main square in the city.

 Look for the Royal Palace Amsterdam that dates back to the 1600s.
 You can see the majestic marble insides of the royal palace, a free audio guide is included in admission.

-Visit Nieuwe Kerk on Dam square that survives the Reformation period, numerous fires, and lots of renovations.
+Visit Nieuwe Kerk on Dam square that survived the Reformation period, numerous fires, and lots of renovations.
 It still plays an important role for the Dutch royal family as it hosts their weddings.
-Today it is home to performances, cultural events, and temporary exhibits.
+Today it is a home for performances, cultural events, and temporary exhibits.